plotdb/sheet/README.md

    - `data`: data used to update.
 If it's a 2D array and `range` is true, then cells are updated with values in `data` correspondingly relative to `row` and `col` as the original cell
    - `range`: true if a range of cells are updated.

+## Rich Text

+You can add more than texts in the grid of the sheet, by having an object with following structure in data:

+    {
+      type: "data-type",
+      ... /* members according to type */
+    }

+Currently, only `node` type is supported:

+    { type: "node", node: SomeElement }

 ## License